Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: corrections and restoration of ergodicity

 \section{$1/S^{3/2}$ corrections and restoration of ergodicity}

-We have seen in the previous sections that the $1/S$ expansion to lowest order gives a mobility edge separating delocalized and localized excitations in the FM and AMF phases, and a fully localized excitation spectrum in the SG phase.
-Upon the introduction of $J/S$ corrections, which act as interactions between the spin waves, the three phases behave in different ways.
+We have seen in the previous sections that the $1/S$ expansion to lowest order gives a mobility edge separating delocalized and localized excitations in the FM and AMF states, and a fully localized excitation spectrum in the SG phase.
+Upon the introduction of $J/S$ corrections, which act as interactions between the spin waves, the three kinds of order behave in different ways.

-While we do expect that the FM and AFM will go quickly to ergodicity on local timescales $ \tau \sim S/J$, with possibly some patches of relatively slow dynamics coming from the high-energy localized modes, the situation is completely different in the SG phase.
+While we do expect that the FM and AFM states will go quickly to ergodicity on local timescales $ \tau \sim S/J$, with possibly some patches of relatively slow dynamics coming from the high-energy localized modes, the situation is completely different in the SG phase.
 The whole spectrum is localized, albeit weakly, and the interaction should first overcome the localization of the noninteracting modes to restore ergodicity.
 This situation is parallel to that encountered in Basko, Aleiner, and Altshuler (BAA) \cite{basko2006metal} and in \cite{ros2015integrals} except for one fundamental difference: there can be no upper bound to the localization length $\xi(\omega)$ as function of the mode energy $\omega$.
 This is a fundamental property of the Goldstone modes, which changes the picture completely.
 In this section, which is the only speculative part of this paper, we shall picture the consequences of the interactions between the modes, which will be present in the full $S=1/2$ Heisenberg model and, consequently, in experiments.

 The interaction terms, in units in which the quadratic Hamiltonian is $O(S^0)$, are of the form

 where $i,j$ are nearest neighbors on the lattice.
 After passing to the Bogoljubov modes $\hat b_\alpha$ this becomes